omartarek300/Operating-Systems-Notes/1-Overview.md

 - In synchronous mode : wait until system call completes.

 ## Basic OS services
+(Services each on of them is responsible for a specific hardware like schedular & memory manager)
 * process management
 * file management
 * device management